My Big Brother

 a bit gentler.

-I will take creative privilege while sharing stories about Chris, but I believe the bright light of truth is necessary to move forward through darkness.
+I believe the bright light of truth is necessary to move forward through darkness.
 Unfortunately, that light doesn’t guarantee outcomes, but it offers a chance at healing and helping others along the way.
-So I start here.
+So, I start here.

 ~